 It is into this world – this tension – that we introduce the premier issue of Telemedicine Magazine.
 Telemedicine will chart healthcare’s digital future in a way that links practicing clinicians – the backbone of our healthcare system – with the tech innovators who are turning that system on its head.
 We’ll publish three issues in 2015; pick yours up at www.telemedmag.com.

-In his essay on page 32, Editorial Director Bill Gordon describes 2015 as telemedicine’s tipping point.
-The technology has arrived, the evidence base is growing and legislation supporting its practice is (slowly) working its way through the pipeline (read Rock Health’s legislative run-down on page 47).
-Not to mention that investors are dropping millions to get a piece of the pie (Scott Kozicki covers investment trends on page 43).
+In his essay, Editorial Director Bill Gordon describes 2015 as telemedicine’s tipping point.
+The technology has arrived, the evidence base is growing and legislation supporting its practice is (slowly) working its way through the pipeline (read Rock Health’s legislative run-down).
+Not to mention that investors are dropping millions to get a piece of the pie (Scott Kozicki covers investment trends).
 According to Ron Gutman, the CEO of HealthTap, there’s even been tidal shift in Silicon Valley.
-Now instead of flocking to gaming and social media, the best tech talent in the industry are turning to medical tech start-ups (read the full interview on page 28).
+Now instead of flocking to gaming and social media, the best tech talent in the industry are turning to medical tech start-ups.

 But telemedicine is about a lot more than who acquired whom or what new app came out of The Valley.
 Telemedicine is about the actual delivery of healthcare, from a doctor to a patient.
 That’s why, in the end, Telemedicine Magazine is as much about people – innovators and practitioners – as it is about technology and gadgets.
 It’s about stories of progress, and how we can all play a part.
 That’s one reason we’ve chosen to publish this magazine in print in an age when so many are flocking to digitally incessant blogs and news feeds.
 We hope the tactile experience of holding these stories in your hands will help you take the time to slow down and ask big questions.
 What do you want the future of healthcare delivery to look like?
 How can the right technology be applied at the right time, in the right way . . . by the right people?